 The Turn of the Screw

-Performed by arrangement with Boosey & Hawkes Music Publishers Ltd
+Performed by kind permission of Boosey & Hawkes Music Publishers Ltd.

 On her journey to Bly, the Governess ponders her position’s uncertainties: the orphaned children, the old housekeeper, and her instructions not to contact her charges’ only relative.